therealnoof/terraform-aws-sslo-lab/README.md

 There are variables in the variable.tf set for the availability zones and AMI's.

 The jumpbox is a Windows Server 2016 box with RDS and ADDS roles installed.
-This allows for the creation of unlimited AD users and RDS users.
-This allows for a single jump box.
+This allows for the creation of unlimited AD users and RDS users and allows for a single jump box.

+The instructor will need to distribute the key used to intially access the instances.
+You can place this key in the Public Documents folder on the desktop or use a s3 bucket.

 The firewall used is a Palo Alto.
 The reason you ask?
 Palo Alto's are almost ubiquitous these days.
 My customers almost use them exclusively, so I thought use a real world security device.
 Feel free to use whatever you want, just change the AMI.
 The version used is a Bundle 1 and costs around $1.15 per hour.
 The instructor will have to configure the Palo at first spin up.
 There is a file in the repo covering the configuration steps or follow the link below to the deployment guide.
 Its a fairly simple configuration.
 I would recommend creating a custom image after configuration to save state.
 In addition, I may consider implementing bootstrapping on the firewall in future versions of this lab to this process automagic.